valentinov8060/contact-app-restful-api/docs/contact.md

 Query params :
 - name : Search by first_name or last_name using like, optional
 - email : Search by email using like, optional
-- phone : Search by phone using like, optional
+- phone_number : Search by phone_number using like, optional
 - page : number of page, default 1
 - size : size per page, default 10